 HR 3.4.1 Timekeeping

-It is the responsibility of each employee to keep an accurate time card.
-Each employee is expected to total the hours on the time card, sign it, and submit it to their supervisor.
-Time off work for which an employee is entitled to be paid (paid absences, paid holidays, or paid vacation time), will be verified by the supervisor before they sign the time card.
+It is the responsibility of each employee to accurately report time worked via the library’s electronic timecard software.
+Each employee is expected to verify their total hours worked , and electronically sign their time card weekly on Friday or Saturday based on their schedule.
+Paid time off will be verified by the director before they sign the time card.
 If employee submits an incorrect time card, corrections will be made in the following pay period.

 Employees are not permitted to sign in or commence work before their scheduled starting time or to sign out or stop work after their scheduled quitting time without the prior approval of their supervisor.